Learn whether it is worth staying in Cromwell, what you can do around Cromwell, and see a map of Cromwell’s town center on the South Island.

 Cromwell is a little town located in Central Otago on the South Island of New Zealand.

 It lies approximately 423 km (263 mi) from Christchurch, 222 km (138 mi) from Dunedin, 60 km (37 mi) from Queenstown, 54 km (34 mi) from Wanaka, and 32 km (20 mi) from Alexandra.

 Cromwell is not that popular with tourists, because there isn’t much to do there.
 But it is so centrally located that it amazes me the place does not get more tourists staying there.

 From Cromwell, you can easily and fairly quickly get to Queenstown, Wanaka, Lindis Pass, or Alexandra.
 Cromwell is:

-Cromwell is not only centrally located, but it has almost everything a small town that caters to visitors should have: Three petrol stations, one large New World supermarket, several motels, and a small shopping centre.
+Cromwell is not only centrally located, but it has almost everything a small town that caters to visitors should have: Three petrol (gas) stations, one large New World supermarket, several motels, and a small shopping center.